singularityware/singularityware.github.io/pages/docs/user-docs/build-docker-module.md

 ```
 IncludeCmd: yes
 ```
 The **IncludeCmd** keyword is optional.
 If included, and if a `%runscript` is not specified, a Docker `CMD` will take precedence over `ENTRYPOINT` and will be used as a runscript.
-Note that the IncludeCmd keyword is considered valid if it is _not empty_!
+Note that the `IncludeCmd` keyword is considered valid if it is _not empty_!
 This means that `IncludeCmd: yes` and `IncludeCmd: no` are identical.
-In both cases the IncludeCmd keyword is not empty, so the Docker `CMD` will take precedence over.
+In both cases the `IncludeCmd` keyword is not empty, so the Docker `CMD` will take precedence over an `ENTRYPOINT`.

 See [Singularity and Docker](docs-docker#what-gets-used-as-the-runscript) for more info on order of operations for determining a runscript.